Ygallo/wellness-pilates-studio/README.md

 - I have tested that this website works in Chrome, Firefox and Microsoft Edge.
 - I have tested this webpage using the devtools devise tools bar to make sure it is responsive and functions on different screen sizes.
 - I have make sure that the Logo, Home page, Pricing, Schedule and Contact are readable, responsive an easy to undestand.

+### **Manual Testing**

+- **Logo**, when clicked will open Home page.
+- **Navbar**, when clicked the respective page will open, and will change color on hoover over the words.
+- **Social link icons** when clicked, the link icons open relevant websites in a new tab.
+- **Contact form button**, once the form is filled, and clicked submitt, CI form dump page opens and displays form contents.
+Button also changes color on hoover.
+-**Required form fields**, form will not submit if Name, Surname and Email fields are not completed.

 ## Bugs
 - There was a problem with the nav on smaller screens, I used a tutorial from [W3schools.com](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_responsive_header) to solve the problem and make it vertical on smaller screens.